 Described by The New York Times as having an “ample and pleasing tone,” tenor Brian Vu is an exciting performer recognized for his vocal and dramatic abilities.
-The upcoming 2022-2023 season sees Brian return to Minnesota Opera as Bryce to mount the world premiere of Edward Tulane, a return to the Metropolitan Opera as Sergio in a new production of Fedora, and debuts with Sarasota Opera as Don Ottavio in Don Giovanni, Hawaii Opera Theater as Rinuccio in Gianni Schicchi, and a return to the Glimmerglass Festival as the title role in Candide.
-Future seasons will see his debut at Opera Omaha as Alfredo in La traviata.
+The upcoming 2023-2024 season sees Brian sing his first Tenor solos in Handel’s Messiah with the Phoenix Symphony Orchestra, Alfredo in La traviata with Opera Omaha, a return to Opera in the Heights to debut Rodolfo in La bohème, and a TBA project at the new Perelman Performing Arts Center in NYC.
+The 2022-2023 season saw Brian return to Minnesota Opera as Bryce to mount the world premiere of Edward Tulane, a return to the Metropolitan Opera as Sergio in a new production of Fedora, and debuts with Sarasota Opera as Don Ottavio in Don Giovanni, Hawaii Opera Theater as Rinuccio in Gianni Schicchi, and a return to the Glimmerglass Festival as the title role in Candide.
 During the 20-21 season, Mr. Vu made his tenor debut with The Atlanta Opera as Soldier in Der Kaiser von Atlantis and in a concert of Kurt Weill repertoire and joined Opera Omaha/LA Opera for their new recording of David Hertzberg’s The Rose Elf as The Beloved/Horus.
 Mr. Vu has debuted the role of Manrico in Il trovatore at Opera in the Heights, starred in a short film entitled QUANDO co-produced by Long Beach Opera and Heartbeat Opera which will celebrate Verdi’s music, and made two company and role debuts at Opera Columbus singing Timothy Laughlin in Fellow Travelers and Madison Opera singing Pluto in Orpheus in the Underworld.

 Equally at home on the concert stage and recording studio, Mr. Vu made his Carnegie Hall debut singing Mitch Leigh’s Impossible Dream with the composer in attendance.
 Mr. Vu made a return to Carnegie Hall performing songs from the Frederich R. Koch Collection of Yale's Beinecke Library.
 Additionally, Mr. Vu has lent his singing voice for the HBO television series "Watchmen."